-Joe Atwill has been really pissing off Christians and historians this week, which is understandable considering that he’s making claims that undermine the foundation of the former’s beliefs and the latter’s widely accepted truths.
+Joe Atwill has pissed off a lot of Christians and historians, which is understandable considering that he's making claims that undermine the foundation of the former's beliefs and the latter's widely accepted truths.
 Joe purports to have discovered proof that Jesus of Nazareth, the man we read about in history books and in the New Testament, was merely a fabrication of first-century Romans, who created his gospels as a way to quell the messianic fervor of the Jews.
-Joe, who authored and self-published Caesar’s Messiah: The Roman Conspiracy to Invent Jesus back in 2006, plans to reveal new research this weekend that he believes will make even his most ardent critics accept the theory that Jesus was a tool of psychological warfare to get the Jews to stop causing trouble and love their Roman overlords.
+Joe, who authored and self-published Caesar's Messiah: The Roman Conspiracy to Invent Jesus back in 2006, claims to have research material that he believes will make even his most ardent critics accept the theory that Jesus was a tool of psychological warfare to get the Jews to stop causing trouble and love their Roman overlords.

 Personally, I don't have much skin in the game as to whether or not Jesus was in fact a dude with super powers, or even a dude at all.
 I blame organized religion for most of the awful things humans do to each other and the only time I go to church is on Christmas and Mother's Day—strictly out of respect for my momma.
 So, I'm pretty open to any critiques off the fantastical aspects of Christianity.
 However, despite being a proud heathen, I think the claims made by Joe about a Roman hoax being at the center of Christianity sound as ridiculous as the claims that the US government flew planes into the World Trade Center on 9/11.
 It's not that I don't think the Romans or the US government wouldn't do such things, I just don't think they could pull them off without everyone knowing about it.

-Joe has stirred up intrigue around the web for years because of his outlandish findings and canny press releases, and he's having a big, one-day symposium in London tomorrow to unveil his new research.
-So I figured this would be as good a time as any to figure out whether he’s a total nut job or a visionary who’s cracked a code that has eluded scholars and historians for centuries.
-Here’s what he had to say.
+Joe has stirred up intrigue around the web for years because of his outlandish findings and canny press releases, and he organized a big, one-day symposium in London to unveil his new research.
+So I figured this would be as good a time as any to figure out whether he's a total nut job or a visionary who's cracked a code that has eluded scholars and historians for centuries.
+Here's what he had to say.